hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 # 5. New distribution technologies shift the balance of power

 In this post I am mainly talking about artistic tools and media, but it's also important to look at the adjacent topic of distribution media: the way new technologies change when, where, and how we buy and appreciate art also transform art.
-A lot of the sins that people assign to new technologies are really around the new business shifts that they enable.
+A lot of the sins that people assign to new technologies are really around the new business shifts that they enable, rather than them being "bad art."

 The role of new distribution platforms, [like recorded music](http://cup.columbia.edu/book/electric-sounds/9780231136761), is a big topic with [a long and complex history](https://medium.com/@Vinylmint/history-of-the-record-industry-1920-1950s-6d491d7cb606).
 The technologies that enable mass distribution also tend to enable consolidation of power (unless there antitrust mechanisms are enforced); I enjoyed the book [Chokepoint Capitalism](https://www.penguinrandomhouse.com/books/710957/chokepoint-capitalism-by-cory-doctorow-and-rebecca-giblin/) on this topic.
 [Here's their chapter on how online distribution for music have been a huge double-edged sword for musicians](https://www.wired.com/story/spotify-streaming-playlists-music/).